-Parameter WLAN Security Modes Off SSID is disabled None No authentication, provides an open network WEP WEP (is nowadays discouraged) WPA-PSK WPA-PSK (TKIP, CCMP) aka WPA-Personal/Enterprise, provides password-based authentication WPA-RADIUS EAP-PEAP/MSCHAPv2, can be used to authenticate against a remote RADIUS server which can be configured in chapter 5.8.2 WPA-TLS EAP-TLS, performs authentication using certificates which can be configured in chapter 5.8.8
+Parameter WLAN Security Modes Off SSID is disabled None No authentication, provides an open network WEP WEP (is nowadays discouraged) WPA-Personal WPA-Personal (TKIP, CCMP), provides password-based authentica- tion WPA-Enterprise WPA-Enterprise in AP mode, can be used to authenticate against a remote RADIUS server which can be configured in chapter 5.8.2 WPA-RADIUS EAP-PEAP/MSCHAPv2 in client mode, can be used to authenticate against a remote RADIUS server which can be configured in chapter 5.8.2 WPA-TLS EAP-TLS in client mode, performs authentication using certificates which can be configured in chapter 5.8.8

 Running in mesh point mode, it is possible to connect to one or more mesh points within the mesh network at the same time.
-The system will automatically join the wireless network, connect to the other mesh partners with the same ID and sercurtiy credentials.
+The system will automatically join the wireless network, connect to the other mesh partners with the same ID and sercurtly credentials.
 The authentication credentials have to be obtained by the operator of the mesh network.